 A good benchmark for your employees to aim for is an hour as 89 percent of people expect an email response in this time.

-An obvious sign that your company comms is struggling is a high number of overdue tasks.
+An obvious sign that your company communication is struggling is a high number of overdue tasks.
 Many overdue tasks can be put down to a lack of good communication along the way.

 Is the importance of the deadline well-known?
 Or has the brief for the task been poorly expressed?
 Likewise, is the person completing the task able to flag that they need assistance?

-If one or all of these things are falling down, then tasks will become overdue.
-Monitoring the number of tasks which end up overdue can prompt you to investigate further.
+If one or all of these things are failing, then tasks will become overdue.
+Monitoring the number of tasks that end up overdue can prompt you to investigate further.